foglar/dotfiles/README.md

 - [x] error with detecting yay package managers
 - [x] use chezmoi templates
 - [x] error saving config file
+- [x] in list of package lists should be only files with .lst name
+- [x] scripts after stage didn't recognize any scripts to run
+- [x] check for installed dependencies if they are not installed install them, on the begginging of each script

 - [ ] make your decisions on the beggining, no input after, config saved into file, then runned
     - [x] create a script before sync, which will ask user for all settings, saved all what can be done after into json file (you can also use your json to skip questions